On the face of it, it was simply a goofy prank, or as the archdiocese called it, a “farce.”

 Sound too tough?

 Maybe.
 Everyone likes a good laugh.
-But that should come making sure nothing strange is invoked or touched or dismissed as a joke and discerned after true priestly formation.
+But that should come after making sure nothing strange is invoked or touched or dismissed as a joke and discerned after true priestly formation.

 [resources: Lying Wonders, Strangest Things]